VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

   Locator code to access her Orders, an Attendee can use a Record Locator code to access his personalized conference agenda.

-- **Registration.** A Registration associates an Attendee with a Seat in a confirmed Order.
-An Order may have one or more Registrations associated with it.
+- **Seat Assignment.** A Seat Assignment associates an Attendee with a Seat in a confirmed Order.
+An Order may have one or more Seat Assignments associated with it.

 - **Order.** When a Registrant interacts with the system, the system creates an Order to manage the Reservations, payment, and